 It’s great when you find your special interests converge.
 I have always had an interest in American history and especially American Presidents.
-And now, my new interest is cybersecurity and computer forensics.
+And now, my new interest is cybersecurity and computer forensics after completing my Master of Science in Cybersecurity and Computer Forensics at Utica College.
 I had not realized this, but our Founding Fathers were very fond of encrypting their messages.
 They feared that they may fall into the wrong hands.
-Who knew the NSA went back so far!
+Who knew that the NSA went back so far!
 It stood to reason, though, as mail robberies were common, and this was the only form of communication available over long distances.

 Our fourth President, James Madison, was especially adept at encoding messages (and he was maybe the most paranoid), but so were Thomas Jefferson and James Monroe, amongst others.
 They began using a polyalphabetical code developed by James Lovell, a Continental Congress delegate from Massachusetts.

 Lovell’s code was time-consuming and Madison, along with Edmund Randolph (a Virginia Governor and US Secretary of State), developed a secret seal to circumvent it.

 In writing to Monroe, Madison developed a 600-element code, thinking it would suffice and would “answer every purpose.”
 But, it proved unworthy, and the code was lengthened to 1,500 elements.
 Eventually this grew to 1,700 elements, and was known as “Jefferson’s Third Cypher.”